EasyEyes/remote-calibrator/README.md

 ### 📔 Other Functions

+- `.performance()` Execute a series of computation demanding tasks for the CPU and GPU, including filling randoms numbers into an array of length of 5000 (repeatedly for a second), generating random numbers (repeatedly for a second), computing for and rendering stressful 2D canvas graphics.
+Results are reported as `computeArrayFillMHz`, `computeRandomMHz`, `idealFps` (canvas FPS without any heavy tasks), and `stressFps` in the returned value.
 - `.checkInitialized()` Check if the model is initialized.
 Return a boolean.
 - `.getFullscreen()` Get fullscreen mode.
 - `.newLanguage(lang = 'en-US')` Set a new language for the calibrator.